Hanford Reach Fall Upriver Bright Chinook Fishing

 Fishermen Help Hatchery Egg Take : In this fishery, CCA Washington in 2015 and 2016 has come up with a Brood-stocking salmon derby, where all contestants have large enough aerated containers aboard and WDFW assists in taking these caught fish to the hatchery for Brood-stocking.
 The mortality results were amazing, with these fish's survival at egg take time being higher than where the fish naturally entered the hatchery.
 The thought here is the fish were taken earlier than when they matured naturally and entered the hatchery, thereby shortcutting the length of time in the river, and into protected water of the hatchery.

 |Here a combo spinner, cheater & eggs did the trick on one of the early brighter fish taken here.|

 Here the water is flowing to a lesser degree than the upriver fishery and far enough above McNary Dam as a transition area, and more of a lazy river like fishery, thereby more conducive to smaller boats, and therefore is a bit more laid back than the upper fishery where faster water, gravel bars and channels need to be watched closely.

 Type of Fishing : Some fishermen who fish lower this lower river system, do not have to worry nearly as much about the water level fluctuating from the upper dam flows, however there may still be floating/suspended Milfoil weeds broken loose from the upriver dam high flow release, which can be a problem at certain times.
 If this is the case you need to use Golf Tees above the terminal mainline gear and weed guards above the flasher, maybe even between the flasher and lure.
 Also 6 bead chain swivels seem to work better than ball-bearing swivels simply because of the more bearings available to get contaminated, which gives you a bit more fishing time between pulling in to clear weeds.
 Also you can run a rod directly off the stern, whereby the boat itself deflects some of the weeds.
-If possible some may simply run a downrigger ball to collect these weeds.
+If it gets really bad, some fishermen may run a downrigger ball to simply collect these weeds.